EUMETNET/meteogate-documentation/docs/2-discovering-and-accessing-data.md

     3. Decide what data you want to get (e.g. collection type, collection, type of data, time, geographic extent, output formats, other parameters)
     4. Formulate the access request by combining the API base URL, collection, and parameters.

-> follow formats specified in metadata, e.g. date and time
+> [to be updated] follow formats specified in metadata, e.g. date and time

 #### How to Send the Access Request